BonsaiDen/JavaScript-Garden/doc/this.md

 ## How `this` works

-JavaScript has a different concept of what `this` refers to than most other languages do.
+JavaScript has a different concept of what the special name `this` refers to than most other programming languages do.
 There are exactly **five** different ways in which the value of `this` can be bound in the language.

 ### The global scope